shaibs3/TechTrain_module1/module_1/FullContainer.md

    ```bash
    sudo unshare --mount --uts --pid --fork --net --user --map-root-user --ipc --mount-proc /bin/bash
    ```
-6. **Question** On which operating system are you running on now? find the linux cli command to find the operating system you are running on.
+6. **Question** What linux distribution and version are you running on now? find the linux cli command to find the linux distribution and version.

 7. Inside the unshared environment, mount the root filesystem and use `chroot` to checnge the root filesystem
    ```bash
    mount --bind /alpine-rootfs alpine-rootfs
    chroot alpine-rootfs /bin/sh
    ```
-8. **Question** On which operating system are you running on now?
+8. **Question** What linux distribution and version are you running on now?
 Use the same command you used in section 6.
 9. **Question** What network devices do you see?
 Can you ping google.com? if not, why?
 10. **Question** Is there any security concern in terms of user namespace in the new container?
 11. **Question** If you were to create a second identical container by running the same commands, what major security issue may occur?